Jiarui-Chen/demo-repo/README.md

 # Demo

-This is a README simply for demo purposes.
+This is a README simply for demonstration purposes.